 - Safeguard your future with ADA-sponsored members insurance plans

 Life and disability insurance is the cornerstone of a solid financial plan and ADA Members Insurance Programs are designed specifically for dentists.
 Your ADA student members’ term life insurance will double in value to provide you with enhanced protection.
 No requalification or paperwork is required for this expanded coverage, but you do have to maintain ADA membership.
 You’ll have the opportunity to apply for additional insurance, or apply to add optional features to any policy, as your needs evolve.

 - Learn and grow with affordable CE

 Learn the latest through the ADA Annual Meeting and the New Dentist Conference, your state and local dental societies and ADA CE Online.
-ADA CE Online offers quality continuing education courses at an affordable rate, as well as several free courses.
+ADA CE Online offers quality continuing education courses to dental students for free with code STUDENT.

 - Get assistance with licensure questions

 The ADA is committed to advancing and improving the licensure process and will support you through every step of your licensure experience.
 Visit ADA.org for a complete overview.

 - Find personal support with the ADA New Dentist Committee